-- R4-2-1 States for sent RCS messages and files as described in '1-to-1 Chat', page 56, 'Group Chat', page 65, and 'File Transfer incl.
-Geolocation Push', page 78, Shall be supported in Operator Messaging. - R4-2-2 For legacy xMS messages sent from a device, Delivery Notifications May be supported upon user choice or network default configuration. - R4-2-3 For legacy xMS messages sent from a device, Display Notifications will not be available. - R4-2-4 For legacy xMS messages sent from a device, the message status "pending" Shall be provided (e.g. for messages queuing on the device). - R4-2-5 For legacy xMS messages sent from a device, the status "Message failed" Shall be supported in case the message could (for whatever reason) not be sent, or, in case Delivery Notifications are activated, the delivery could not be confirmed and the device does not attempt to send the message anymore due to the native xMS retry scheme.
-(Re-sending the message May be triggered manually by the user).
+- R4-2-1 States for sent RCS messages and files as described in '1-to-1 Chat', page 61, 'Group Chat', page 71, and 'File Transfer incl.
+Geolocation Push', page 84, shall be supported in Operator Messaging. - R4-2-2 For legacy xMS messages sent from a device, Delivery Notifications may be supported upon user choice or network default configuration. - R4-2-3 For legacy xMS messages sent from a device, Display Notifications will not be available. - R4-2-4 For legacy xMS messages sent from a device, the message status "pending" Shall be provided (e.g. for messages queuing on the device). - R4-2-5 For legacy xMS messages sent from a device, the status "Message failed" shall be supported in case the message could (for whatever reason) not be sent (resending the message may be triggered manually by the user).